"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Once you’re done configuring your web forms, it’s time to publish it.

-To publish your form, you can use an embed shortcode or the dedicated Gutenberg block editor.
+You can use an embed shortcode or the dedicated Gutenberg block editor to publish your form.
 Either way works fine.

 Here is how to publish your web form using the dedicated Gutenberg block editor:

-To manage form entries, navigate to your WordPress admin dashboard and hover your mouse on WPForms, and click “Entries”.
+To manage form entries, navigate to your WordPress admin dashboard, hover your mouse on WPForms, and click “Entries.”
 There you will see a list of your web form entries from users.

 This is also one of the Pro license features in WPForms.
 Users on the Lite version can’t see their form entry info.